oVirt/ovirt-engine-sdk-java/ovirt-engine-sdk-java/README.md

 is increased for each release, and reset to 0 when the other three numbers change.

-Once the next release number is decided the `Makefile` *may* need to be changed to reflect that number and also change the RPM release number to `1`.
+The `pom.xml` files need to be changed to remove the `-SNAPSHOT` suffix from the version number.

-The `.spec.in` and `pom.xml` files need to be changed to remove the `-SNAPSHOT` suffix from the version number.
+Once the next release number is decided the `Makefile` *may* need to be changed to set the RPM release number to `1`.

-The `%changelog` in the `.spec.in` should be updated so that it contains short descriptions of bugs fixed and relevant changes.
+The `%changelog` in all the `spec.*.in` should be updated so that it contains short descriptions of bugs fixed and relevant changes.

 Look at commit ea06203 (with command, `git show ea06203`) for a typical release commit.